tbali0524/cgtest/README.md

 Some CG test cases have an expected output with trailing spaces in some lines. __Some code editors remove the trailing whitespaces automatically__, when you open these `.txt` files.
 This results failing test runs, as your codes output is no longer identical to what is stored in the expected test output file.

 __Turn off__ such _false_ autocorrection for `.txt` files.
-The `.editorconfig` and `.vscode/settings.json` files incéuided this repository already contain the correct settings, other editors might need different actions.
+The `.editorconfig` and `.vscode/settings.json` files included this repository already contain the correct settings, other editors might need different actions.

 ### Sample test cases

-The repository already includes some test cases for several `CodinGame` puzzles.
-Most of these puzzles are rather short and simple.
-So they are especially well-suited if you want to solve some puzzles in __all the CG-supported languages__.
+The repository also includes some test cases for `CodinGame` puzzles.
+Some of these puzzles are rather short and simple, so they are especially well-suited if you want to solve some puzzles in __all the CG-supported languages__.

 _SPOILER ALERT:_ In the repository, there are solution source code files in multiple programming languages for a very simple CG puzzle, called [Rubik](https://www.codingame.com/training/medium/rubik%C2%AE). _If you haven't solved this puzzle yet, do so before checking the sample solutions._

 * The sample `.cgtest.php` runs test cases for the solutions for this single puzzle in several languages, assuming you have the local compilers or runtimes installed.
 * If you don't have the local setup for a language, just comment it out in the `'languages'` section of config file, or override the language selection with the `--lang=` command-line option.
 * There is an additional sample configuration file `.cgtest.full.php`.
-This has references all the provided test cases in a per-language `'includePuzzles'` section.
+This has references to all the provided test cases in a per-language `'includePuzzles'` section.
 Use this config with the `--config=.cgtest.full.php` command-line option.

 ## Restrictions

 _CGTest_ supports only solo I/O puzzles.
 For any test case, the input must be a fixed file (so a given line of input cannot depend on the output previously provided by the code).
 This means that some solo and optim puzzles cannot be tested.
 Bot programming is also out of question.

 CGTest is a single thread application, so tests are running in sequence, which can be rather slow if you have lots of test cases.
 If you start CGTest multiple times concurrently, use separate configuration files, with different output directory settings.

+CGTest does not use containers or any other encironment separation when running your tests.
+If your code does silly things, like deleting files, then CGTest will NOT prevent it doing the damage.

 ## Known issues